-Common stock offered by us 4,687,500 shares(1) Common stock offered by selling stockholders 1,562,500 shares(2) Total common stock offered 6,250,000 shares(1)(2)
+This Offering Common stock offered by us 4,687,500 shares(1) Common stock offered by selling stockholders 1,562,500 shares(2) Total common stock offered 6,250,000 shares(1)(2) Common stock outstanding after this offering 27,282,235 shares(1)(3) Use of proceeds We intend to contribute approximately \$68.5 million of the net proceeds from the sale of the common stock offered by us to our operating subsidiary, The William Carter Company, which will use those proceeds to redeem approximately \$61.3 million in principal amount of its outstanding senior subordinated notes plus redemption premiums of approximately \$6.7 million.
+Additionally, upon the completion of this offering, The William Carter Company will also pay Berkshire Partners LLC \$2.6 million to terminate our future obligations under our management agreement with them.
+In the event the underwriters choose to exercise in full their option to purchase additional shares, we intend to use any remaining net proceeds to repay indebtedness under our senior credit facility, or for general corporate purposes, such as funding working capital.
+We will not receive any proceeds from the sale of shares by the selling stockholders.(4) Proposed NYSE symbol CRI Risk factors See "Risk Factors" beginning on page 10 of this prospectus for a discussion of the significant risks associated with operating our business or with investing in our common stock

-27,282,235 shares(1)(3) We intend to contribute approximately \$77.2 million of the net proceeds from the sale of the common stock offered by us to our operating subsidiary, The William Carter Company, which will use those proceeds to redeem approximately \$61.3 million in principal amount of its outstanding senior subordinated notes plus redemption premiums of approximately \$6.7 million.
-Additionally, upon the completion of this offering, The William Carter Company will pay Berkshire Partners LLC \$2.6 million to terminate our future obligations under our management agreement with them and prepay \$3.3 million in principal amount of term loans under our senior credit facility.
-We will use any remaining amount for general corporate purposes, such as funding working capital.
-We will not receive any proceeds from the sale of shares by the selling stockholders.(4) CRI See "Risk Factors" beginning on page 10 of this prospectus for a discussion of the significant risks associated with operating our business or with investing in our common stock.
+(1) Does not include 703,125 shares of common stock that may be sold by us if the underwriters choose to exercise in full their option to purchase additional shares.

-- (1) Does not include 703,125 shares of common stock that may be sold by us if the underwriters choose to exercise in full their option to purchase additional shares. - (2) Does not include 234,375 shares of common stock that may be sold by the selling stockholders if the underwriters choose to exercise in full their option to purchase additional shares. - (3) Does not include 4,344,193 shares of common stock reserved for issuance under our 2003 Equity Incentive Plan, under which options to purchase 3,838,433 shares of common stock are outstanding as of the date of this prospectus. - (4) Assumes that the underwriters do not choose to exercise their option to purchase any additional shares.
+- (2) Does not include 234,375 shares of common stock that may be sold by the selling stockholders if the underwriters choose to exercise in full their option to purchase additional shares. - (3) Does not include 4,344,193 shares of common stock reserved for issuance under our 2003 Equity Incentive Plan, under which options to purchase 3,838,433 shares of common stock are outstanding as of the date of this prospectus. - (4) Assumes that the underwriters do not choose to exercise their option to purchase any additional shares.